fregante/webext-storage-cache/readme.md

 ### cache.days(days)

-Utility method to convert days to milliseconds, to be used as `maxAge` or `staleWhileRevalidate`
+Utility method to convert days to seconds, to be used as `maxAge` or `staleWhileRevalidate`

 ```js
 cache.days(1);